 Hi!
-My name is Jakob Molinder, and I’m an associate professor in Economic History at Uppsala and Lund University.
-I’m also affiliated with the Urban Lab at Uppsala University.
+My name is Jakob Molinder, and I’m an associate professor in Economic History at Uppsala University.
+I’m also affiliated with the Department of Economic History at Lund University and the Urban Lab at Uppsala University.

 My research areas are in the economic history of labor markets and geography of economic development.
 I do work on historical urban economic and social geography, wages, and income inequality.